Key Takeaways:

 If you’re wondering how long rehab is, there’s no single answer.
 Some people benefit from 30-day programs, while others stay for 60, 90, or even longer.
 The right length of treatment depends on your specific situation, your history with addiction, and your progress during rehab.

 What we do know is that more time in treatment usually leads to better results.
-That doesn’t mean you have to stay in rehab forever—it just means that recovery takes time.
+That doesn’t mean you have to stay in rehab forever.
+It just means that recovery takes time.
 You didn’t develop addiction overnight, and you can’t undo it in a few days.

 At Capistrano Beach Recovery, we’ll help you choose the best length of care for your needs.
 We also offer outpatient options, transitional care, and support services to help you stay on track after you leave residential treatment.